matteorosato/degiro-portfolio-analyzer/README.md

 The app supports **currency conversion** for products priced in different currencies.
 It uses [Yahoo Finance](https://finance.yahoo.com) to fetch exchange rates.
 The app will automatically convert all prices to Euro.

 # Disclaimer
 I am not affiliated with [DEGIRO](https://www.degiro.com/) in any way.
-This project is an independent, unofficial portfolio analytics tool created to gain better insight and control over my investments.
+This project is an independent, unofficial portfolio analytics tool created to gain better insight and control over personal investments.
 It is not endorsed, supported, or maintained by [DEGIRO](https://www.degiro.com/).
 Use this tool at your own discretion.

 # Credits
 This project is inspired by the work of [Kas Berendsen](https://github.com/kbberendsen) and his repository [portfolio-analyzer](https://github.com/kbberendsen/portfolio-analyzer), from which I have forked and further developed this tool.